GoogleChrome/chrome-launcher/CONTRIBUTING.md

+# For Contributors

-# How to become a contributor and submit your own code
+We'd love your help!
+This doc covers how to become a contributor and submit code to the project.

+## Follow the coding style

+The `.eslintrc` defines all.
+We use [JSDoc](http://usejsdoc.org/) along with [closure annotations](https://developers.google.com/closure/compiler/docs/js-for-compiler).
+Annotations encouraged for all contributions.

+## Learn about the architecture

+See [Lighthouse Architecture](./docs/architecture.md), our overview and tour of the codebase.

-## Contributor License Agreements
+## Sign the Contributor License Agreement

 We'd love to accept your sample apps and patches!
 Before we can take them, we have to jump a couple of legal hurdles.